Probable Cause Sample Clauses

 Probable Cause.
 An employee shall be subject to an immediate drug test if probable cause of drug use exists as determined by his/her supervisor, Warden, or designee.
 Such drug testing shall be administered by a qualified physician of the Employer’s choice.
 The initial method of testing shall use an immunoassay.
 All specimens identified as positive on the initial test shall be confirmed using the chromatography/mass spectrometry test.
 If such test is again positive, a third more complex test on the same specimen can be administered at the request and expense of the employee.
 All initial tests shall be paid for by the Employer.

 Probable Cause.
-That amount of facts and circumstances within the knowledge of a supervisor or the administration which are sufficient to warrant a prudent person to believe it is more probable than not that an employee is or has been using drugs while on or off duty in such a manner as to impair his or her ability to perform their required duties.
+That amount of facts and circumstances within the knowledge of a supervisor or the administration which are sufficient to warrant a prudent person to believe it is more probable than not that a Dispatcher is or has been using drugs while on or off duty.